 A delightful keepsake, our souvenir programs feature articles, essays, photographs, full bio information on cast and creatives, and the latest STC news.
 Programs are available during the run of a play for most of our productions.

-$8 – pre-purchase vouchers with your Season Ticket booking
+$10 – pre-purchase vouchers with your Season Ticket booking.

-$9 – pre-purchase a program voucher when you book online
+$11 – pre-purchase a program voucher when you book online.

-$10 – pick up a program from the Box Office or the program seller in the foyer at our venues.
-Also available from The Bar at the End of the Wharf.
+$12 – pick up a program from the program seller in the foyer at Roslyn Packer Theatre, or from the Sydney Opera House Theatre Bar.